CAAPIM/Releases/MASFIDO-1.5.00/iOS/Samples/README.md

 > Note: Make sure that the Facet id of this MASFIDOSample iOS App is added to the Samsung SDS Nexsign server's list of facet ids.
 > To know more about Samsung SDS FIDO FacetId, please read Samsung SDS Nexsign Server Installation document.

+## Application Flow

+#### FIDO Register: Use this button to register your biometrics to various modalities supported by Samsung SDS Nexsign server.
+You need to provide a valid username to access this API.

+#### FIDO Deregister: Use this button to deregister your biometrics to all the modalities already registered for the device.
+You need to provide a valid username to access this API.

+#### FIDO Deregister By Modality: Use this button to deregister one or more biometric modalities already registered for the device.
+You need to provide a valid username to access this API.

+#### Fetch products: This button lists down content of an API which is protected by oauth accesstoken.
+If the user is not logged in then the system will prompt the Login UI to enter your credentials.
+This UI has support for FIDO Login (`Login With Biometric` button).
+Username is mandatory for FIDO login.

+#### Fetch products (FIDO T/C Protected API): This button showcases the use case of FIDO Transaction flow, wherein the same `List Items` API is protected using FIDO Transaction Confirmation flow.
+This API needs user to be logged in already, if not, system will prompt for Login.

+> Note: The FIDO Authentication and Transaction flow require user to be registered for atleast one of the biometric modalities.
+If not you'll receive an error from FIDO server.